vicb/bsmSelect/README.md

   * A function to compute the list element name from the option object
   * Default: extract the option html

+* plugins

+  * An array of plugins objects to enable (they only are required to have an init method which is called on init with the Bsmselect instance as single argument).
+  * Default: an empty array (no plugin enabled by default)

 ### Text Labels ###

 * title